-How to build an effective vibration-damping board?
+How do you build an effective vibration-damping disc?

-How does a vibration-damping board work?
+How does a vibration-damping panel work?

 Damping materials